“No thanks, we’ve decided to stick with our current vendor.”

 Much like a batter, your company has countless options when it comes to “equipment.”
 CRMs are no exception to the rule.
 With dozens of cloud-based platforms to choose from, how can you help your team pick the right CRM software?

 Take a page out of the batter’s playbook and start by asking colleagues for suggestions.
-What do they like / dislike about their current CRMs?
-Which CRMs have they tried but abandoned?
+What do they like / dislike about their current CRM software?
+Which CRM software have they tried but abandoned?
 Which features are must-haves?
 Have they noticed an uptick in “home runs” since implementation?

 It’s also wise to do your own homework.
 What are people saying online?
 Read plenty of real reviews from real users (check out some of Insightly’s ratings here) and drill down into specific pros and cons.
 No solution is perfect, but some CRMs definitely stack up better than others.